Epos95/discord_ranking_bot/README.md

 GUILD=[Server name]
 ```
 * stats.json

-The stats.json needs to be added with a simple structure.
-Hehe ;)

 ## Future structure of project:
 The structure of the whole project needs to be updated.
 This means that there can not be a main that makes all the computing and stuff.